hhvn/nmapthrottle/README.md

 This Python script scans multiple IP addresses with nmap and pretty's up the output.

 The user should put a list of target IPs in a text file;  this program then performs Nmap udp and syn scans of those IPs followed by pretty formatting of results which can more easily be integrated into a penetration test report.
 The nmap scans run in parallel.
 The number of processes still running displays on the screen.
 If a process or two is not completing, get the pid and kill it with:

+sudo ps -A|grep nmap
+kill -9 *pid*

+Future:  Host discovery may be integrated into this script using tools such as fing.
+It'll basically automate the generation of the target IP address file.

 Features
 --------